aliceinwire/presentations/OSSJ_2025/OSSJ_2025_kernelci-cli.md

 <!--
 Explain that results commands need no tokens; Maestro ones do.
-Point out that `compare` and `hardware summary` are often the first useful entry points. compare is for comparing between commits with summary and regressions.
+Point out that `compare` and `hardware summary` are often the first useful entry points.
+This commands line up with the first two real questions
+1) “What changed between these two versions?” → results compare “This release looks broken.
+What changed between this and the last good one?”
+2) “What’s happening on this board / platform I care about?” → results hardware summary
+“Why is this SoC/lab/board red again?”
+“Is this regression just my board or across everything?” compare is for comparing between commits with summary and regressions.
 -->